joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6116759/2025/02/05/ac-milan-pulisic-musah-advance-coppa-italia-semifinal/

 **Trump Officials Tried to Walk Back His Plan to Take Over Gaza**\
-`Also, the government is eying deeper work force cuts.
+`Also, the government is eyeing deeper work force cuts.
 Here’s the latest at the end of Wednesday.`\
 https://nytimes.com/2025/02/05/briefing/trump-gaza-plan-soften-egg-prices-waffle-house.html

 **The Best Movies and TV Shows Coming to Netflix in February**\